Eshwar153/QrCode-project-using-React/README.md

 # React + Vite

-testing github integration with azure devops
+testing github integration with azure devops (Now i am going to see the real test)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.